Chart Color Schemes

 The employment landscape in Moffat Beach - Battery Hill presents a mixed picture: unemployment remains low at 3.5%, yet recent job losses have affected its comparative national standing

-Agriculture, forestry & fishing has limited presence at 0.7%, compared to the regional figure of 4.5%.
-The predominantly residential area appears to offer limited local employment opportunities, as indicated by Census data on working population versus resident population.
-Between September 2024 and September 2025, the labour force decreased by 2.8% alongside a 2.2% decline in employment, causing unemployment to fall by 0.6 percentage points.
-In contrast, Rest of Qld recorded employment growth of 1.7%, labour force growth of 2.1%, with unemployment rising 0.3 percentage points.
-As of 25-Nov-25, state-level data shows Queensland's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-National employment forecasts from May-25 indicate overall growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Moffat Beach - Battery Hill's employment mix suggests local employment should increase by 7.1% over five years and 14.5% over ten years, based on a simple weighting extrapolation for illustrative purposes only.
+Agriculture, forestry & fishing has limited presence at 0.7%, compared to 4.5% regionally.
+Employment opportunities appear limited locally, indicated by Census working population vs resident population count.
+Between September 2024 and September 2025, labour force decreased by 2.8% alongside a 2.2% employment decline, causing unemployment to fall by 0.6 percentage points.
+Rest of Qld recorded employment growth of 1.7%, labour force growth of 2.1%, with unemployment rising 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment expansion by 6.6% over five years and 13.7% over ten years, but growth varies significantly between sectors.
+Applying these projections to Moffat Beach-Battery Hill's employment mix suggests local employment should increase by 7.1% over five years and 14.5% over ten years.

 Frequently Asked Questions - Employment